 Does the app offer some flexibility so that you can create your own project management methodology, or does it try to force you into an inflexible flow?

+I've been testing these apps for a number of years, but I started from scratch as if I'd never used them before.
 For each app, I went through the signup and onboarding process, created a project, chose a methodology (Gantt, Kanban, Scrum, etc.), and created a new task, including adding a due date, attaching files and links, assigning the task, and more.

 Best project management software for ultimate project flexibility